Meet the iACTcenter Faculty & Team

 The International ADHD Coach Training Center’s (iACTcenter’s) Mission is Three-Fold

 First, to prepare emerging coaches with the skills, competencies, ethics, and guidelines of the International Coaching Federation to increase awareness of ADHD and ADHD Life Coaching globally.
 Secondly, to increase our student’s self-awareness of clients living with ADHD so they can move forward to their goals and live their best lives using the ICF’s Coaching model.
-And finally, using an ICF coaching model to provide our students with the information, tools, resources, and structure they want to create a sustainable coaching business and continue pursuing their passion for being Certified ADHD Life Coaches (CALC) and becoming ICF credentialed coaches.
+Finally, using an ICF coaching model to provide our students with the information, tools, resources, and structure they want to create a sustainable coaching business and continue pursuing their passion for being Certified ADHD Life Coaches (CALC) and becoming ICF credentialed coaches.

 What We Stand For…